 - Working as a full-stack web developer

 - Working as a data engineer trainer

+The best part about my job is that I love it so much that I also do it privately.
 I love to operate my own web-server on which I host many tools that I love and use on a daily basis.
+These include:

 - Gitea: I host my private git server and I love it!

 - Elasticsearch: I use Elasticsearch for some side-projects in which I require a full-text based search engine.
 It's my document store for any kind of (un-/semi-structured) documents that I want to crawl through later.
 See my posts about Elasticsearch.

 - Miniflux: My personal RSS reader.
 While most people consume most of their news through social media channels, which have their recommender systems doing it's (influential) work in the background, I try to stay away from social media and consume hand-picked channels instead.
 Miniflux is an awesome web-based RSS reader that supports me in this endeavor.